-- Maturities, surrenders, benefits payout and pre-need reserves These are management's best estimate based on the most recent experience studies. - Pre-tax discount rate Discount rate represents the current market assessment of the risks of the subsidiary, taking into consideration the time value of money and individual risks of the underlying assets that have not been incorporated in the cash flow estimates.
+• Pre-tax discount rate - Discount rate represents the current market assessment of the risks of the subsidiary, taking into consideration the time value of money and individual risks of the underlying assets that have not been incorporated in the cash flow estimates.
 This is also the benchmark used by management to assess operating performance.
-The discount rate is based on the investment's hurdle rate of 10.5%.
+The discount rate is based on the investment's hurdle rate of 12.3%.
+The derived hurdle rate is based on last year's audit exercise hurdle rate of 10.5% and applying increase of risk-free rates with duration similar to MFP's liabilities in the books.